nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 1.1 Target Audience

-The intended audience of this User Guide are X-Road central server administrators who are responsible for everyday management of the X-Road central server.
+The intended audience of this User Guide are X-Road Central Server administrators who are responsible for everyday management of the X-Road Central Server.

-Instructions for the installation and initial configuration of the central server can be found in the Central Server Installation Guide [CSI](#13-references).
-Instructions for installing the central server in a cluster for achieving high availability can be found in the Central Server High Availability Installation Guide [IG-CSHA](#13-references).
+Instructions for the installation and initial configuration of the Central Server can be found in the Central Server Installation Guide [CSI](#13-references).
+Instructions for installing the Central Server in a cluster for achieving high availability can be found in the Central Server High Availability Installation Guide [IG-CSHA](#13-references).

 ## 1.2 Terms and abbreviations